 - “Bearing fruit in every good work,

 - “growing in the knowledge of God,

 - “being strengthened with all power according to his glorious might so that you may have great endurance and patience, and

 Paul wanted the believers to know God’s will so they would do good works, learn more about God, have strength to withstand difficulties, and remain thankful.

 One reason to be thankful is that God has already “qualified you to share in the inheritance of his holy people in the kingdom of light.”
 We could not qualify on our own, but God did it for us.
 How did he do that?
 “He has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves, in whom we have redemption, the forgiveness of sins.”

-Our sins would disqualify us from the kingdom of light, but God, in Jesus, has forgiven our sins, so we are now qualified.
+Our sins would disqualify us from the kingdom of light, but God, in Jesus, has forgiven our sins, so we are now qualified, and we are already in!
 Just as God redeemed the Israelites out of Egypt and gave them land as an inheritance, he redeemed or rescued us from the dominion of darkness and sin, and has given us our inheritance.

 Things to think about

 - How often do I pray that others might grow in wisdom and knowledge? (v.
 9)

 - Is it possible for people to live a life worthy of the Lord and do everything he wants? (v.
 10)